 What is Coaching?

-The implementation support provided through coaching might include such activities as participation in team meetings, modeling effective practices, providing feedback, prompting completion of action items, and helping teams prioritize practices to strengthen through the use of the CETA.
+The implementation support provided through coaching might include such activities as participation in team meetings, setting and monitoring goals, modeling effective practices, providing feedback, prompting completion of action items, and using tools like the Classroom Environment and Teaching Assessment (CETA) to prioritize and strengthen practices in schools.

 Why Coaching?